 - Your invoicing, payment, and collection systems focus on your clients’ payment preferences so they will pay their bills on time.

-Your firm’s finances will determine your survival and enjoyment in the coming years.
+Healthy finances mean happy years down the line.
 Developing financial skills now will power your new law firm with financial health and stability.

 Step #8: Hiring & Staffing